Living in Stevenage

 Is Stevenage a good place to live?

-What schools are in Stevenage?
+What are the schools in Stevenage like?

-What is the transport like in Stevenage?
+What is the average house price in Stevenage?

 Where does this data come from?